-Visual Artists you are the key – many people are visual, only you paint, do mixed media draw the messages that people wast to see.
+Visual Artists you are the key – many people are visual, only you paint, do mixed media draw the messages that people want to see.

 You’ll find some very talented Visual Artists listed here: